fhdsl/conrad/README.md

   request.
 - We have made significant improvements to the documentation across the entire package.
-These enhancements include simpler function names, commented functions for clarity, and URLs directing users to pages that explain text-to-speech jargon.
+These enhancements include simpler function names, commented functions for clarity, removal of unnecessary functions and arguments, and URLs directing users to pages that explain text-to-speech jargon.

 We believe that these improvements will greatly enhance the usability of the package and make it even more reliable in the long-term.